 - Meanwhile, grill the red bell peppers in a frypan until they are a slightly charred.

 - Once the paste is ready, heat oil in the Accent Ultra-Durable Nonstick Chef's Pan and fry off the paste until all the excess water has evaporated and the oil separates.

 - Add vegetable stock along with the vegetables.
 Start with the hardest vegetables, like pumpkin, as they would take the longest to cook, followed by baby corn, and then move on to the softer vegetables like broccoli, Thai pea eggplants, kaffir lime leaves, and basil leaves.

 - Once the vegetables are almost cooked, add in the fish sauce and palm sugar and finish it all off with the coconut milk.

 - Simmer the curry for 7 to 10 minutes.

 - Garnish with fried basil leaves and coconut cream.

 - Serve with steamed plain or jasmine rice.

-Our Accent Series Ultra-Durable Nonstick Chef’s Pan will fit in all this delicious goodness.
-Its especially wide and round surface gives so much room for you to bring out the flavors of the curry while it’s tall sidewalls will keep it all inside the pan.
-Plus its nonstick surface means you can use less oil, and it also makes cleaning up as easy as ABC!
+Our Accent Series Ultra-Durable Nonstick Chef's Pan will hold all this delicious goodness.
+Its especially wide and round surface gives you plenty of room to bring out the flavours of the curry, while its tall sidewalls will keep it all inside the pan.
+Plus, its nonstick surface means you can use less oil, and it also makes cleaning up as easy as ABC!